razvanmarinescu/brain-coloring/README.md

 # Installation using Docker

-In order to remove the need to install blender and it's dependencies, I made a container which has blender and this repository already pre-installed and ready to run.
+In order to remove the need to install blender and it's dependencies, I made a container which has blender and this software already pre-installed and ready to run.

 1. Install Docker for your current operating system.
 For MacOS use this link: https://docs.docker.com/v17.12/docker-for-mac/install/#download-docker-for-mac